 - CB-2 – These are found primarily in the cells of the immune system and the GI tract.

-This is all just a fancy way of saying that CBD indirectly activates CB1/CB2 receptors.
-It also means that research is ongoing into the precise biochemistry of the entire process.
+CBD indirectly activates CB1/CB2 receptors.
+Research is ongoing into the precise biochemistry of the entire process.

 Why Does Vaping CBD Work the Quickest?

 Vaping CBD is the quickest route of administration.
 In order to understand why this is the case, it is important to examine the actual structure of cannabinoids, particularly phytocannabinoids like CBD.
 There are highly aromatic oils in the cannabis plant known as terpenes that make up CBD.
 This is why CBD, in its most basic form, is an oil.

 According to a 2018 study, CBD is a fat-soluble molecule that does not dissolve well in water.
 To put it in technical terms, it is known as lipophilic or fat-soluble.
 It is this quality that makes CBD so easily absorbed by the permeable membranes in our lungs.
 A 2004 paper from the Proceedings of the American Thoracic Society concluded that inhalation via lungs for small, lipophilic molecules is extremely fast (approximately 1 to 2 minutes).
 In other words, CBD crosses the blood-air barrier very quickly because of its oily qualities.